 Tell Me About These Dark Chocolate Pecan Cookies

 - Texture: Each bite is loaded with crunchy pecans!
 The centers of the cookies are soft-baked and the edges crisp up beautifully.
-If you want pools of melty chocolate throughout the cookies, use quality chocolate.
+If you want pools of melty chocolate throughout the cookies, use quality chocolate, just like we do in dark chocolate chunk oatmeal cookies.
 Chocolate chips contain stabilizers which prevent them from melting in the oven.
-Instead, reach for Ghirardelli or Bakers brand bittersweet chocolate bars– they’re sold in the baking aisle.
+Instead, reach for Ghirardelli or Bakers brand bittersweet chocolate barsโthey’re sold in the baking aisle.
 I use Ghirardelli 60% Cacao Bittersweet Chocolate Baking Bars in this recipe.

 Learn About Browning Butter